ds4se/chapters/miryungkim/datascientists.md

 For data scientists, there are many more questions to pursue than they have time and resources for.
 So it is important for them to choose questions that enable their stakeholders to achieve their goals.

-## Work Closely with Your Consumers
+## Step 2.
+Work Closely with Your Consumers
 Another strategy that was mentioned in several interviews was to interact closely and engage with the stakeholders who plan to consume the results from the data analysis.
 Data scientists often set up channels such as weekly data meet-ups and brown bag lunches to regularly deliver project outcomes.
 It is important for stakeholders to define the questions and scenarios addressed by data analysis early and often.
 To make their data science work adopted by stakeholders, data scientists iterate with them to interpret the data and refine important questions and scenarios.

 "You begin to find out, you begin to ask questions, you being to see things.
 And so you need that interaction with the people that own the code, if you will, or the feature, to be able to learn together as you go and refine your questions and refine your answers to get to the ultimate insights that you need."

-## Validate and Calibrate Your Data
+## Step 3.
+Validate and Calibrate Your Data
 The validation of quantitative data through qualitative channels was also mentioned as a criteria to ensure that measurements are meaningful and lead to correct actions.

 "If you could survey everybody every ten minutes, you don’t need telemetry.
 The most accurate way to derive insights is to ask everybody all the time.
 The only reason we do telemetry is that (asking people all the time) is slow and by the time you got it, you’re too late.
 So you can consider telemetry and data an optimization.
 So what we do typically is 10% are surveyed and we get telemetry.
 And then we calibrate and infer what the other 90% have said."